Aisha-Yusuff/Bookmark-Manager/README.md

 ```
 As a user
-So that I can remove a webpage
+So that I can remove a bookmark from Bookmark Manager
 I'd like to delete bookmarks
 ```